-Business intelligence (BI) tools help businesses analyze, monitor, collect and predict future business conditions by deriving decisions based upon reading complex data available.
+Business intelligence (BI) tools help businesses analyze, monitor, collect and predict future business conditions by deriving decisions based on reading complex data available.

 Today companies have a strong alignment between sales, marketing, and Bi teams to push business results forward.
-From database integrations to automated reports, to real-time metrics and useful data visualization, and more, a strong Bi Team represents the company’s real strength and robustness in uncertain times.
+From database integrations to automated reports, to real-time metrics and useful data visualization tools, and more, a strong Bi Team represents the company’s real strength and robustness in uncertain times.

 In this guide, I reviewed and ranked the best business intelligence (BI) tools based on support, pricing, integrations, user seats, ease of use, attribution models, reporting capabilities, and more.